Q1How long before I can get a technician out?

 For workshop appliance repairs we charge a non-refundable $77 quote fee which is payable when you drop the appliance into our workshop.

-For television repairs, a non-refundable quote fee of $220 is payable to the Technician whilst he is onsite via MasterCard, VISA, and American Express (2% surcharge), EFTPOS or cash.
-This includes labour to pick-up and diagnose your TV repair as well labour to drop it off should you decide not proceed with the quote provided.
+For television repairs, a non-refundable quote fee of $263 is payable to the Technician whilst he is onsite.
+This includes labour to pick-up and diagnose your TV repair as well labour to drop it back off should you decide not proceed with the quote provided.

 Q3How can I pay?

 Payment is due on the day to the Technician whilst he is still onsite.
-All of our Technicians are equipped with a mobile POS terminal and accept MasterCard, VISA, American Express (2% surcharge), EFTPOS or cash onsite.
-We do not accept bank transfer (EFT) or cheques as payment methods.
+All of our Technicians are equipped with a mobile POS terminal and accept MasterCard, VISA, American Express, EFTPOS or cash onsite.
+Surcharges apply for credit and debit cards.
+We do not accept bank transfer (EFT) or cheques as payment methods onsite.

 Technicians are qualified professionals and companies invest a considerable amount of capital in training, labour, vehicles, equipment, stock, and workshops to provide service and repairs.
-Service calls cover part of these costs to get the Technician to your door and are non-refundable.
+The Initial Inspection charges cover part of these costs to get the Technician to your door and are non-refundable.

-Q5Do I still have to pay a service call and labour if my appliance repair is not economical or I decide to reject a quote for repair/replacement?
+Q5Do I still have to pay for a visit if my appliance repair is not economical or I decide to reject a quote for repair/replacement?

-However, do not waste the opportunity to take advantage of the Technician’s knowledge of new appliances.
+However, do not waste the opportunity to take advantage of the Technician’s knowledge of new Kleenmaid appliances.

-Q6Will I have to pay a service call if I cancel a booking?
+Q6Will I have to pay a charge if I cancel a booking?

-If a Technician is on his way to your premises or arrives at your premises and you advise that you no longer require a service and wish to cancel the booking, or there is no one at the premises, or no one answering the door at the premises you will be charged a service call.
+If a Technician is on his way to your premises or arrives at your premises and you advise that you no longer require a service and wish to cancel the booking, or there is no one at the premises, or no one answering the door at the premises you will be charged $186 for the Initial Inspection.

 It is common courtesy to call and cancel a booking if it is no longer required.
 Not doing so wastes everyone’s time and resources.